Deficit is a Semi-Fictional Interactive Experience based on real-life ADHD experiences.

 One of the most rewarding experiences in making Deficit has been in the responses to it.
 Numerous people have left comments and given feedback about how it made them feel.

 I've had people message me that playing it finally made them seek a diagnosis, or understand others or themselves better.
 A high school teacher in the US emailed me to ask if I could talk about the game and answer questions for their students.
-I feel humbled by how many people have shared and played my game— over 1750 as of June 2021.
+I feel humbled by how many people have shared and played my game — over 6000 to date.

 Design Intentions